embercsi/ember-csi/docs/installation.rst

    :align: center

-You can see that the deployment is complete going to *Stateful Sets*, *Daemon Sets*, and *Replica Sets* pages in the *Workloads* section to see that the deployed pods are running:
+We can see that the deployment is complete going to *Stateful Sets*, *Daemon Sets*, and *Replica Sets* pages in the *Workloads* section to see that the deployed pods are running:

 .. image:: img/install/12-StatefulSet.png
    :class: boxed-img